 The Adrienne Journals

 Welcome to the Adrienne Journals!
 A weekly blog that explores all things literary!
-And of course, stay updated on the forthcoming release of Losing Adam, including book launch dates, Q&A's with Adrienne, and book giveaways!
+And of course, stay updated on all Adrienne's news, including book launch dates, Q&A's, and book giveaways!

 Welcome to the Adrienne Journals!
 A weekly blog that explores all things literary!
-And of course, stay updated on the forthcoming release of Losing Adam, including book launch dates, Q&A's with Adrienne, and book giveaways!
+And of course, stay updated on all Adrienne's news, including book launch dates, Q&A's, and book giveaways!